Reduction of Gustav I of Sweden: The reduction

-The goal of the reduction was for all church property was to be transferred to the crown, and the independent income of the clergy to be replaced by an allowance or salary paid by the crown.
+The goal of the reduction was for all church property to be transferred to the crown, and the independent income of the clergy to be replaced by an allowance or salary paid by the crown.

 However, the king also wished to strengthen the position of the Swedish nobility, and therefore also allowed for all private donations of lands and estates to churches, bishops and convents since the reign of Charles VIII of Sweden to be retracted by the benefactors, or the families and descendants of the benefactors.

 Property of Bishops

-In the Reduction, all goods, lands and assets, particularly the formerly clerical castles, estates and strongholds belonging to Bishops and cathedrals, were to be regarded as Crown property, and the Bishops were from henceforth be provided for by the crown rather than from their own goods, in effect making the church economically dependent on the monarch.
+In the Reduction, all goods, lands and assets, particularly the formerly clerical castles, estates and strongholds belonging to Bishops and cathedrals, were to be regarded as Crown property, and the Bishops were henceforth to be provided for by the crown rather than from their own goods, in effect making the church economically dependent on the monarch.
 This transition was introduced in stages, often during the vacancies between the death of a bishop and the appointment of his successor.

 Property of Convents

-Property of monastic institutions in Sweden was subjected to the same rules, and their lands and property declared property of the crown.
+Property of monastic institutions in Sweden was subject to the same rules, and their lands and property declared property of the crown.
 Each convent was placed under the supervision of a nobleman who was to manage the former convent property for the crown.
 While the monks and nuns were allowed to remain in their conventual buildings, under government protection and with a state allowance, the monastic communities effectively lost their economic independence, and started to die out.
 The reform was therefore in effect the dissolution of the Swedish convents.

 The rule that allowed for the families of former benefactors to retract land and property donated to the church was particularly damaging to the convents.